Children and young people’s bereavement

 Family events

 We regularly arrange family events specifically for children and young people who are facing or have experienced the death of a parent.
 Support from others through this group service is helping children, young people and their families to rebuild their confidence and lives after the loss of a parent.
-We hold fun days for families with other charities in the community to help children and young people to enjoy time with others who have similar experiences.
+We also hold fun days for families in the community to help children and young people to enjoy time with others who have similar experiences.

 Books to support children and young people navigate grief, loss and change